World-of-Workflows/WorkflowsUniversity/learn-workflows/introduction-module.md

 - **API** our API allows 3rd party systems to easily integrate with World of Workflows.
 - **Solutions** are collections of workflows and data allowing authors to write whole business solutions and quickly load them into new systems.

+> Many of the modules in this course are hands on.
+You will get the most benefit by following along withe the video or the written instructions.

 Next [The Database](database.md)